tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 [alass](https://github.com/kaegi/alass)
 is a program similar to FFsubsync.
+It works exactly like FFsubsync but its command line interface differs a little.
-Arch Linux users can install it from
+Arch Linux users can install alass from
 [the AUR](https://aur.archlinux.org/packages/?O=0&K=alass).
 You can use the example bash loops shown above with alass if you remove `-i` and `-o` since alass doesn't need them.